ckarwin/COSI/Data_Challenge_Home/README.md

 </pre>

-## Best Practices for Making New Sources <br />
+## Best Practices for Adding New Sources <br />
-* New sources will be added to the source library based on inputs from the COSI science team. <br />
+* New sources should be added to Source_Library. <br />
-* Some basic guidelines for adding a new source are as follows: <br />
 * Use Source_Library/crab as a template to follow. <br />
-* Define a directory for the source using a simple name for the source (i.e. src_name).
+* Define a directory for the source using its simple name (i.e. src_name).
 The same name must be used for all files in the directory. <br />
 * At minimum the source directory needs to contain a source file (src_name.source) and a spectral file (src_name.dat).
 In the future it may also include a light curve file and a polariztion file. <br />
+* Use the crab files as a template.
+See the MEGAlib cosima documentation for more details regarding the inputs.
+* The source also needs to be added to master_source_list.txt in Source_Library
+* Alternatively, send me the source name, position, and spectra, and I can add it to the library.
+* Please contact me for any questions.

 ## Data Challenge Notes <br />
 **Data Challenge 1:** A brief summary of the first data challenge is available [here](https://drive.google.com/file/d/1WrsmxetrJrecISzIw8xCkFxOzFGMnNjx/view?usp=sharing) (please request access if needed).